Supratim69/perimeter/README.md

 ### Phase 2 - Historical Intelligence ✅
 - 📅 **Date Selection** - Explore malicious activity from specific dates
-- 🔍 **AbuseIPDB Integration** - Real threat intelligence from reported abuse data
+- 🔍 **AlienVault OTX Integration** - Real threat intelligence from Open Threat Exchange
-- 📈 **Historical Replay** - Visualize past attack patterns
+- 📈 **Historical Replay** - Visualize past attack patterns from community-reported threats
 - 🔀 **Mode Switching** - Toggle between live simulation and historical data
 - 📊 **Aggregated Stats** - Country and attack type breakdowns
 - 🎯 **Privacy-First** - No raw IP addresses exposed in UI
+- 💾 **Smart Caching** - Efficient data fetching with pulse-level caching

 ## What This Is

 - **Phase 1**: A visual simulation demonstrating what a live DDoS attack map could look like
-- **Phase 2**: A historical threat intelligence explorer showing past reported malicious activity
+- **Phase 2**: A historical threat intelligence explorer showing past reported malicious activity from AlienVault OTX
-- **Purpose**: Research, analysis, and understanding global cyber threat patterns
+- **Purpose**: Research, analysis, and understanding global cyber threat patterns from community intelligence

 ## What This Is NOT